demisto/demisto-sdk/demisto_sdk/commands/unify/README.md

     **Examples**:
     `demisto-sdk unify -i Packs/RBVM/GenericModules/genericmodule-RBVM.json`
-    This will grab the GenericModule input file "genericmodule-RBVM.json", unify it with its dashboards and save the unified file in the same directory as the input file ("Packs/RBVM/GenericModules").
+    This will take the GenericModule input file "genericmodule-RBVM.json", unify it with its dashboards and save the unified file in the same directory as the input file ("Packs/RBVM/GenericModules").
     <br/><br/>